-Example Assignments / Labs Saving Active Divs Students will learn how to save which elements on their page are active at a given time and reproduce the same active state the next time a user loads the page.
+Objectives / Topics Covered Collecting and Storing Data Storing Data with Local Storage Storing Data Structures with Local Storage JavaScript Objects Using Input Fields Server-side Languages Example Assignments / Labs Saving Active Divs Students will learn how to save which elements on their page are active at a given time, and reproduce the same active state the next time a user loads the page.
 Contact List Students will create a phonebook that stores and collects information about users' names and numbers, as well as retrieve information about users in their phonebook.
 Birthday Tracker Students will create a Birthday Tracker to log birthdays.
 If a user enters a date, it will generate a list of all users who have that birthday.

-Unit 9: How to Build and Maintain a Website (2 weeks / 10 hours)
+Unit 11: How to Build and Maintain a Website (2 weeks / 10 hours)

 While students can run functional and responsive websites on CodeHS, this unit explores how students can create and run websites without the help of CodeHS.
 This unit will explore how to store web files, secure a domain name, and maintain a website.
-The majority of the lessons will be explanatory - students will not be expected to host and maintain a webpage off CodeHS but will be given the tools needed to do so if they desire.
+The majority of the lessons will be explanatory - students will not be expected to host and maintain a webpage off CodeHS, but will be given the tools needed to do so if they desire.

-Objectives / Topics Covered Choosing a Domain Name Personal Servers vs Web Servers Web Optimization Choosing a CMS Web Accessibility Web Security Assignments / Labs Comparing CMS Systems Students compare popular CMS systems and make decisions about which CMS is best suited for their own needs.
+Objectives / Topics Covered Choosing a Domain Name Personal Servers vs Web Servers Web Optimization Choosing a CMS Web Accessibility Assignments / Labs Comparing CMS Systems Students compare popular CMS systems and make decisions about which CMS is best suited for their own personal needs.
 Yoast Analyzer Students use a Yoast analyzer to determine if their website, or websites that they frequent are optimized for search engines.
 Students learn how to optimize their websites by organizing their file structure and using metadata for search engine crawlers.

-Unit 10: Project - Final Project (2-3 weeks / 10-15 hours)
+Unit 12: Final Project - Iterate Your Web Development (1-2 weeks / 5-10 hours)

-Students are tasked with creating a website based on innovative technology.
+Students are tasked with creating a website based on an emerging technology.
 The website will have to follow specific criteria.
 Students go through a storyboard process to help generate ideas for the website.
 Students will go through a design process and learn about planning out their site before building it.